Brief Summary of Informal Study of the Reading Focus Cards (2007)

 The researcher chose participants on a volunteer basis.
 All participants, with the exception of one, chose to continue the use of the Reading Focus Cards after the conclusion of the study.
 The participants had positive reactions to the Reading Focus Cards, and many participants commented on how easy it was to keep their place while reading.
 In addition, during passage reading, the researcher did notice a decrease in students asking, Where are we?
 That led the researcher to conclude that participants were more likely to follow the reading while others were reading aloud.
 This would further increase the comprehension of the passage as well as increase student engagement.
 At the conclusion of the research period, several students requested to use their Reading Focus Cards in other classes.
 The researcher did notice that the participants who had the most gain, exhibited intrinsic motivation to learn and were constantly trying to improve their reading.
 The participants who did not make such gains, typically had a higher absentee rate, lower grades, and did not display intrinsic motivation to learn.
 The researcher did not consider attendance, grades, or any other factors while selecting participants.
 The population used in this study was truly diverse.

 Student learning was impacted by this study.
 Participants became more fluent readers and were able to keep their places while reading.
 The researcher noticed that participants who repeated words or skipped entire lines of the passage significantly decreased.
 The participants, as well as the researcher; were pleased with their progress.
 Participants felt more confidence while reading aloud and displayed accuracy with decoding words during and after the research period.
 The Reading Focus Cards are an addition to the current reading program.
 The addition of the Reading Focus Cards did not alter the Rewards Reading program.
 The researcher did not have to remind students to use the Reading Focus Cards.
 They just became a part of their daily routine.

-Ordering by Regular Mail OR Purchase Order?
-Please click here to download "Order Form".
+To order by Regular Mail OR Purchase Order, click here for "Order Form".